lecrabe/liberia_activity_data/README.md

 ### Automatic processing chain for activity data in Liberia
 The material on this repo has been developed to run inside SEPAL (https://sepal.io)

+The aim of the processing chain is to develop activity data for Liberia REDD+ process

+## Characteristics of the FREL
-The aim of the processing chain is to combine GFC dataset, with an agricultural commodity layer and a priority landscape layer to produce a deforestation and degradation map.
+The FREL combine GFC dataset, with an agricultural commodity layer and a priority landscape layer to produce a deforestation and degradation map.

-### Characteristics of the output
 - Period for 2007-2016

 - 30% canopy cover threshold for the forest definition